jamestcole/tech201_virtualisation/README.md

 ## Devops

+- Devolop automation deployment pipeline
+- continuous release cycles
+- automated testing
+- break silos between developers and operators

 ## Infrastructure and architecture

+### Cloud DataCenters

-Physical computers act as servers for the public, large scale datacenters.
+- Physical computers act as servers for the public, large scale datacenters.
-Large scale of these facilities economises on cost, economies of scale achieved.
+- Large scale of these facilities economises on cost, economies of scale achieved.
+- Datacenter responsible for security, cooling infrastructur, carbon ofset, disposal of old hardware.
-High security for the datacenters ensure that customers data is safe.
+- High security for the datacenters ensure that customers data is safe.

 ### Ease of use
 other teams ae going to use he tools we create.
 Theywont use them if they are not user freindly.